The pre-K application for children born in 2015 is currently closed.

 Get Your Pre-K Offer

-All families who submit an application by the deadline will get their pre-K offer letter in late spring.
+All families who submitted an application by the March 18 deadline will get their pre-K offer letter in late spring.
 This letter will also tell you where your child is waitlisted.

 You must accept your pre-K offer by pre-registering at the program where you got the offer.
 Pre-registration secures your child's pre-K seat at that program.
 Contact the program to schedule a time to pre-register in person.
 Be sure to accept your offer even if you are waitlisted at another program.